 Visit Perhentian Island

 It is the ultimate place in Malaysia for learning how to dive.
-The views are amazing for any level of divers even the advanced ones.
+The views are amazing for any level of diver even the advanced ones.
 After getting the diving cert, you can continue your own diving adventure as the water is calm and safe.

 Shallow reefs near the island allow you to go snorkeling as well as diving where you can see fish, turtles, underwater scenery, and more.
 With the added bonus it offers the lowest price if you are planning on learning to dive.